hjk789/Creations/Squid-Proxy/README.md

 # Squid Proxy Config

 A configuration file for Squid Proxy in whitelist mode (deny all, allow some) with some interesting features.
+It was made for the Windows port of version 3.5.28.

 ## Features